EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 KEY EVIDENCE TO GATHER

--Buddy statements describing observable neck limitations
+-Buddy statements describing limitations (difficulty turning head, driving, looking up)

-SECONDARY CONDITIONS (6 MAPPED)
+SECONDARY CONDITIONS (4 MAPPED)

 DC 8510-8516